Google to replace Universal Analytics with Google Analytics 4 in 2023

 - A Life-Cycle Report is one of the bigger changes and allows focus on the user journey.
-This and the replated reports for eCommerce businesses allow users to display and visualize data in a way that was only previously available in Analytics 360 accounts.
+This and the replated reports for eCommerce businesses allow users to display and visualise data in a way that was only previously available in Analytics 360 accounts.

 Key Differences Between Universal Analytics and Google Analytics

 The biggest difference we’ve noted between Universal Analytics and the new Google Analytics 4 is the user interface.
 This means that people using the new Analytics 4 shouldn’t expect to see the old default reports or some features they’ve grown used to.
-Traditional Analytics featured three tiers of data organization with Account, Property and View, whereas the new system only has Account and Property.
+Traditional Analytics featured three tiers of data organisation with Account, Property and View, whereas the new system only has Account and Property.